jackhallybone/GlanceCal/README.md

 - Better documentation once I really understand all my optional unwrapping etc

 ### To Consider:
+- Should I be using a framework to share the `ManageEventData` code?
 - Head the extension view with the day of the week and date of the day shown
 - Show reminders due today and tomorrow (and any overdue?)
 - Show alarms set in the clock app (not possible to access this data)